Bill0412/pet-love/README.md

 # PetLove

 ## Introduction
 PetLove Application in Internet Computer Platform for Dfinity Hackthon 2021.
+The app is deployed on the IC chain for demonstration.
+You can visit it [here](https://s6akf-saaaa-aaaai-abaoq-cai.raw.ic0.app/#/landing).
 ## Architecture
 TODO